alob-mtc/driftdetector/README.md

 - **Additional Output Formats**: Implement YAML and colorized console output options.

-- **AWS API Retry Logic**: Implement exponential backoff and retry mechanisms for AWS API calls.

 - **Multi-Resource Support**: Extend drift detection to other AWS resources beyond EC2 instances (e.g., Security Groups, IAM Roles, S3 Buckets).

 - **Tag-Based Filtering**: Add ability to select instances for checking based on tags rather than instance IDs.

-- **Custom Error Types**: Define specific error types for different failure scenarios.

-- **Bulk AWS API Operations**: Leverage AWS DescribeInstances' support for bulk queries.
-Bulk-fetching the instance as opposed to getting this 1 by 1 like I do (there's not significant draw back to my current approach) however if the uses case is to explore a large set of ec2 instances, then bulk-actions is definitely the way to go here.
+- **Custom Error Types**: I added a couple customer error type mostly for AWS since there is more error variant there and I saw the benefit of implementing this here it improved my bugging time.
+(I could also extend this to a lot more of the module)

 - **Attribute Enum System**: Implement an enumeration system for attribute names.
+(I could also extend this to a lot more of the module)
+  - This would help with type safety and reduce the risk of typos in attribute names.
+  - It would also make it easier to add new attributes support in the future.
+- **Logging Improvements**: Extend debug logging support to other module like AWS.